1. To continue with this build sequence, access to 230V mains voltage is required. Please take great

 [I find it hard to believe that the 7-segment driver IC doesn't provide a '-' symbol!]

 Calibration values are unique to each set of hardware, and can be usefully recorded within the unit.

 For any pre-built unit that I supply, labels showing these values will be attached.

-The pretty pink tape came as a freebie with the standard black & white tape that I normally use!
+This pretty pink tape came as a freebie with the standard black & white tape that I normally use!

 Having calibrated the system, the relevant powerCal values can be transferred into the appropriate Mk2 Router sketch.
 Several versions of the Mk2 PV Router sketch are now available via the Downloads page.